Discover your policy value in seconds:

 How to Know if You’re Buying Too Much Life Insurance

 If you are in the buying stages of the life insurance lifecycle, think about the long-term needs of your family.
 A 30-year term life insurance policy is often cheaper than most people realize.
-And the monthly cost for the potential lump sum payout of the best life insurance policies is well worth it.
+And the monthly cost for the potential lump sum life insurance policy payout of the best life insurance policies is well worth it.

 When doing the math on your own life insurance, consider future Social Security income, investments, and other assets.
 Also, take out any group life insurance you get from work, as you most likely can’t take that with you when changing jobs in the future.
 In financial planning, you can only count on term coverage or whole life that is portable and moves with you regardless of where you work.